 Steinel, W., De Dreu, C. K. W., Ouwehand, E., & Ramirez-Marin, J. Y. (2009).
 When constituencies speak in multiple tongues: The relative persuasiveness of hawkish minorities in representative negotiation.
 Organizational Behavior and Human Decision Processes, 109, 67-78.

-Work group themes: will be announced on Blackboard.
+Work group themes: will be announced in the work group.

 Dr. Fieke Harinck